nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/page-providers.md

 Here you can see that properties and parameters can be put on the referenced page provider as content views all have a JSF context.

 There is also a syntax to reference "named parameters" in the page provider fixed part.
-This is mostly useful when working with page providers from the [Query Endpoint]({{page page='query-endpoint'}}).
+This is mostly useful when working with page providers from the [Search Endpoints]({{page page='search-endpoints'}}).
 You can also find [extensive test cases in the code](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-services/nuxeo-platform-query-api/src/test/java/org/nuxeo/ecm/platform/query/core/TestPageProviderNamedParameters.java).

 ## Custom Page Providers